Pole Bending Bases

 About Pole Bending Bases

-While pole bending bases can vary, the typical base is usually 14 inches in diameter and 6 inches tall.
-They are made for the poles to be easily inserted and removed for ease of shipping and/or storage.
-Most bases are fairly light weight (again, for shipping and storage) but are designed to be filled with sand to create a more stable base when used for pole bending.
+While pole bending bases can vary, the typical base is usually 14 inches in diameter and 6 inches or so tall.
+They are made for the poles to be easily inserted and removed for ease of moving and/or storage.
+Some bases are solid, heavy rubber, while others are fairly light weight because they are hollow (again, for shipping and storage).
+The hollow models are too light weight to be practical to use on their own, so they are designed to be filled with sand to create a more stable base when used for pole bending.

 Save The Bases For Later